AriFordsham/GHCWiki/Contributing-a-Patch.md

 ### Rebasing

 You generally do NOT need to rebase your MRs unless there are merge conflicts with `master`.
-Marge will automatically rebase on top of `master` when batching MRs.
+GitLab will automatically rebase on top of `master` when batching MRs.

 ## Opening a merge request